 This is a payment that some public companies pay to their shareholders as a way of distributing some of their profits.
 The payment may be in cash or shares.

 An account on which there has been no transaction for 15 years or more.
 If this happens, the institution where your account is held will try to contact you to find out what you want to do with the account.
 Any money not claimed will be transferred to a fund managed by the National Treasury Management Agency (NTMA).
 The money remains yours and it can be reclaimed at any time, including interest.
 If you have a dormant account, contact the branch where the account was held.
-If the institution no longer exists, contact the Irish Banking Federation.
+If the institution no longer exists, contact the Banking and Payments Federation of Ireland.
 Then complete the relevant claim form.
 If someone has died and you think they had a dormant account, their next-of-kin can reclaim the money in the same way.

 This provides limited cover for death or loss of sight or limbs as a result of a car accident.